-- The rows highlighted in red are the fixed time and money investments that do not depend on the course length
+- The rows highlighted in yellow are the fixed time and money investments that do not depend on the course length

 - During the video production stage, we calculated only the video operator’s wage, equipment, and studio rental were excluded